Kharouk/CV/README.md

 Whilst I now write a different form of scripts, I still love to write.
 Therefore, I started a blog called the [Mental Codeathon][1], where I write technical blogs.
 Whether it's how I deal under pressure in a team environment or learning how to TDD in Java, I am always eager to give back to the community and share my experience.

-Currently, I am working towards learning Python and Machine Learning, as well as develop an augmented reality experience for those who struggle with mental health (specifically anxiety and depression).
+Currently, I am working towards learning Python, C#, and Machine Learning, as well as develop an augmented reality experience for those who struggle with mental health (specifically anxiety and depression).

 ## Projects